Sirtuin: Types

-The first sirtuin was identified in yeast (a lower eukaryote) and named sir2.
+The first sirtuin was identified in yeast (a fungus) and named sir2.
 In more complex mammals, there are seven known enzymes that act in cellular regulation, as sir2 does in yeast.
 These genes are designated as belonging to different classes (I-IV), depending on their amino acid sequence structure.
 Several gram-positive prokaryotes as well as the gram-negative hyperthermophilic bacterium Thermotoga maritima possess sirtuins that are intermediate in sequence between classes, and these are placed in the "undifferentiated" or "U" class.
 In addition, several gram-positive bacteria, including Staphylococcus aureus and Streptococcus pyogenes, as well as several fungi carry macrodomain-linked sirtuins (termed "class M" sirtuins).